satyashah/OmniLLM/README.md

     - User-defined criteria for model selection (e.g., speed vs. accuracy)
 5. **Chat Interface:**
     - GPT-like interface for model selection during queries

+Personal Notes:
+- Use Pydantic for Data Structures
+- Use an Interface